-The Whiskey and Water myth
+The Whiskey and Water Myth

 The whiskey and water myth now.
 The whiskey myth of not adding water to whiskey has been around for a long time.
-Seasoned drinkers will say to omit the water; however, the seasoned whiskey drinkers are wrong.
+Seasoned drinkers will say to omit the water; however, seasoned whiskey drinkers are wrong.

-The Whiskey and water mixing
+The Whiskey and water mixing.

-Adding water to whisk(e)y should be based on your personal taste.
-The whiskey and water myth solved during the tasting.
+Adding water to whisk(e)y should be based on your taste.
+The whiskey and water myth is solved during the tasting.
 If you are new to whisk(e)y, you can add or mix whatever you like to develop a liking for any of the world’s whiskies.

 The Whiskey in the cask or barrel